 2011 is the 194th Continuous 4th of July Celebration (July 2nd) and gates open at noon (there is an admission fee) for non-stop celebrating, including the 70th Annual Queen of the Candles Pageant, the 168th Illumination of the Candles and of course, fireworks!
 If you’ve never seen coverage of the candles pageant and illumination, it incorporates over 7,000 candles!
 It’s a unique and interesting way to celebrate the 4th, and kids will never forget the trip.

 The Waterfront Independence Festival is held on the Great Lawn at Waterfront Park and has not one, but two huge fireworks displays and two days of celebrations to go along with them.
-The Catfish Louie Kids Area has special activities for kids (science experiments, a half-year checkup with Santa and inflatable games plus watermister) to keep everyone happy and entertained.
+The Catfish Louie Kids Area has special activities for kids to keep everyone happy and entertained.
+Some of those activities include science experiments, a half-year checkup with Santa and inflatable games plus water mister.
 While you’re in Louisville, don’t miss the Slugger Factory, where trees are transformed into baseball bats for Alex Rodriguez, Derek Jeter, or one of many other professional baseball players in the game today—or maybe even your own Little Leaguer!
 The Louisville Science Center is designed for families and the Louisville Zoo is a don’t miss destination.
 Other family favorites include the underground adventure at Louisville Mega Cavern and the Belle of Louisville.Take time to explore the Waterfront park with all its bike trails and playgrounds and geocaching.

 Clearwater Celebrates America, the city’s annual Independence Day celebration, will take place July 4 in Coachman Park and features live music, fireworks, children’s activities and a craft show.
 Expect activities to get started about 4.30pm with fireworks at 9.30pm.
 One of the many family-friendly destinations in the area, Clearwater is the setting for the summer movie Dolphin Tale, which features the city’s most famous resident, Winter the Dolphin.Winter was caught in a crab trap and lost her tail, but with the help of a doctor she now has a prosthetic tail and has been an inspiration to many.
 While in the area, other popular family attractions include Adventure Island (an outdoor water park), Busch Gardens Tampa Bay, Clearwater Marine Aquarium, The Dunedin Fine Art Center/David L. Mason Children’s Art Museum, and Lowry Park Zoo.

 Celebrate “America’s Biggest Birthday Party” at Fair Saint Louis under the Gateway Arch.
 It’s free and spectacular.
 Live music, educational activities, air shows and fireworks all add up to a lot of fun.
 The three-day celebration starts with the Veiled Prophet Parade, and then the festival opens.
-Local bands as well as top-rated national performers provide lots of music and the Fair Saint Louis Air Shows feature some of the top air show performers in the country.
+Local musicians and top-rated national performers provide lots of music.
+The Fair Saint Louis Air Shows feature some of the top air show performers in the country.
 Three nights of fireworks makes this one of our top picks, but we also love the fund-raising the event provides to local non-profits.

 The road trip to the Keys is legendary, and kids love it — as well as the vacation afterwards.
 There are also several fireworks displays to choose from.
 Marathon’s Sombrero Beach has a parade to the beach with all-day fun and fireworks after dark.
-Gather on the bayfront in Key Largo to watch the fireworks lofted over Blackwater Sound or go to Founders Park on Plantation Key for the “Spirit of Islamorada” evening celebration that culminates with fireworks.
+Gather on the bayfront in Key Largo to watch the fireworks lofted over Blackwater Sound or go to Founders Park on Plantation Key.
+There, you can experience the “Spirit of Islamorada” evening celebration that culminates with fireworks.
 Not to be left out, Big Pine and the Lower Keys host their annual fireworks at the Sugarloaf Airport, bayside on Sugarloaf Key.
 Their “longer and larger” fireworks show starts at nightfall.

 Take a long-weekend road trip to the Gunnision, Crested Butte and Mt.
 Crested Butte, area.
 Home to one of our newest national parks — The Black Canyon of the Gunnision, Gunnison County includes 10 quaint and historic towns and is part of the West Elk Loop and Silver Thread Scenic & Historic Byways.